“A peaceful hotel tucked away in the old streets of this popular seaside town, with ocean views from several rooms”

 - Beautiful San Sebastián is only 30 minutes away by car

-- This is a popular hotel in a popular town - book early.
-Additionally, the hotel closes during the winter months so it might take a while to receive a response to your enquiry
+- The hotel closes from mid-December until 1st March, so it might take a while to receive a response to your enquiry

 - The one-way system in town can be confusing; follow directions to the hotel explicitly or you may get lost